productteams/kaldi-hugo-cms-template/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for homeowners who want to learn about their wood's origin and support the farmers that grew it.
+  WOW is the ultimate spot for homeowners who want to learn about their wood's origin and support the farmers that grew it.
 We take stain production, applying and maintaining seriously and we’re glad to pass that knowledge to anyone.